Residual Back Projection With Untrained Neural Networks: Related Works

+To avoid reliance on training data, some researchers proposed methods that require no training data.
+Ulyanov et al.~\cite{ulyanov2018deep} demonstrated that the hierarchical structure of convolutional networks inherently possesses the capability to capture abundant low-level image statistical priors, thereby enabling the generation of high-quality images.
+This property is often referred to as the deep image prior (DIP).
+Several researchers\cite{veen2018compressed,baguer2020computed,shu2022sparse} leveraged the DIP property in their studies on inverse problems.
+These researchers advocated for minimizing the objective function by optimizing the weights of untrained networks during the reconstruction process.
+In doing so, the reconstruction is complete once the objective function is minimized.
+This method was further improved by Shu and Entezari~\cite{shu2022sparse}, where the latent vector $\boldsymbol z$ is updated together with the weights to enhance the convergence speed and reconstruction accuracy.
+Additionally, they proposed detailed reconstruction instructions and extra regularizations for more accurate reconstructions.

-Currently, these methods are far from mature, as they are not stable enough and cannot generate detailed images.
-As a result, Venn et al.~\cite{veen2018compressed} proposed running the same algorithm multiple times and choosing the best result; Baguer et al.~\cite{baguer2020computed} proposed introducing extra pre-trained neural networks for pre- and post-processing.
-However, the former relies on inefficient trial and error, and the latter introduces pre-trained models again, which acts against its original purpose.
-The improved method proposed by~\cite{shu2022sparse} cannot fully solve these problems.
-Although high-quality reconstruction results can be obtained under sparse-measurement conditions, there is no substantial improvement in reconstruction results as the number and angular range of views increase.
+The primary challenge posed by these methods lies in their stability, given that the entire network is initialized randomly and can be trapped in a local minimum.
+Various strategies have been put forth to overcome this challenge.
+Venn et al.~\cite{veen2018compressed} proposed running the same algorithm multiple times and choosing the best result; Baguer et al.~\cite{baguer2020computed} recommended the incorporation of supplementary pre-trained neural networks for pre- and post-processing.
+However, the former approach relies on inefficient trial and error, while the latter reintroduces pre-trained models, contravening its initial objective.